dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 when it doesn't cause any problems.

-When compiling the body shared by a set of cases with pattern variable sets `vs` (where a default case has an empty pattern variable set), the enclosing scope is a synthesized scope `s` defined as:
+When compiling the body shared by a set of cases with pattern variable sets `vs` (where default cases and labels have empty pattern variable sets), the enclosing scope is a synthesized scope `s` defined as:

-1. Let `n` be the union of the sets of names of all of the pattern variable sets in `vs`.
+1. For each name in `n` appearing as a variable name in any of the pattern variable sets in `vs`:

-2. For each name in `n`:

     1. If `n` is defined in every pattern variable set in `vs` and has the same type and finality, then introduce `n` into `s` with that type and